dhobsd/asciitosvg/README.md

  * `|` or `:`: Vertical line (pipe, colon)
  * `*`: Line of ambiguous direction (asterisk)

-Eventually, the `:` and `=` edges will support dashing lines, unless I come up with a better way to stylize lines.
+The existence of a `:` or `=` edge on a line causes that line to be rendered as a dashed line.

 To draw a box or turn a line, you need to specify corners.
 The following characters are valid corner characters: